MicrosoftDocs/bing-docs/bing-docs/bing-custom-autosuggest/reference/response-objects.md

 ---
-title: Bing Autosuggest API v7 response objects
+title: Bing Custom Autosuggest API v7 response objects
 titleSuffix: Bing Services
-description: Describes the response objects that Bing Autosuggest API may return in the JSON response.
+description: Describes the response objects that Bing Custom Autosuggest API may return in the JSON response.
 author: swhite-msft
 manager: ehansen
 ms.service: bing-search-services
-ms.subservice: bing-autosuggest
+ms.subservice: bing-custom-autosuggest
 ms.topic: reference
 ms.date: 07/15/2017
 ms.author: scottwhi
 ---

-# Autosuggest API v7 response objects
+# Custom Autosuggest API v7 response objects

 For a list of possible objects, see **In this article** in the right pane.